 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking.
 These have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.
 Ultra Electronics and its subsidiaries (“Ultra”) has a zero-tolerance approach to modern slavery.

-Ultra is committed to: acting ethically and with integrity in all its business dealings and relationships; and to implementing and enforcing effective systems and controls to ensure modern slavery does not take place anywhere in its business or in any of its supply chains.
+Ultra is committed to acting ethically and with integrity in all its business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery does not take place anywhere in its business or in any of its supply chains.

 We provide a wide range of specialist capabilities in the Defence & Aerospace, Security & Cyber and Transport and Energy Markets.
-Ultra’s core markets remain in North America, the UK and Australia, however we will continue to develop strategic positions where there is strong growth potential.
+Ultra’s core markets are in North America, the UK and Australia, however we will continue to develop strategic positions where there is strong growth potential.

 Our supply chains

 Ultra is committed to ensuring there is transparency in its business and in its approach to tackling modern slavery throughout its supply chains.
-Ultra expects the same high standards from all of its contractors, suppliers and other business partners.
+To this end, modern Slavery is a regularly discussed at the Procurement Council meetings.

 Our policies on slavery and human trafficking